writetoavibhardwaj/Tableau_Dashboard_01_Salesstore/README.md

-# Dashboard for Sales Store
+# Dashboard for Sales Tracking for Chain of Stores
 This is a dashboard on Sales of a dummy store.
 This dataset is provided free by microsoft.
 It contains:
 - Order details
 - Return details